robertszczepanski/Arduino_Edge_Demo/README.md

     - `brightness`
     - `humidity`
     - `temperature`
+    - `led`

     At the end your database structure should look like on the screenshot below.
+Depending on a version of application endpoint layout might be different but having less or more of them doesn't break anything.
+Missing endpoints will be created automatically and redundant ones will stay unused.

     <img src="docs/database_structure.png" alt="Final structure of created database"/>